viperleed/viperleed/doc/content/calc/parameters/domain_step.rst

 DOMAIN_STEP
 ===========

-DOMAIN_STEP defines the area fraction step (in %) for the domain search, i.e. the grid on which the relative weight of domains is being varied.
+DOMAIN_STEP defines the area fraction step (in percent) for the domain search, i.e. the grid on which the relative weight of domains is being varied.
 See also the page about :ref:`Domain calculations<domain_calculation>`.